 The cold storage building is a one-story, gable roof building.
 Eaves of the gable roof rest on a low brick wall.
 This building is now kept cold by refrigeration equipment, but it was built to be partly below ground, with large vent windows in its roof, to maintain a cooler temperature than the outside temperature.
 The purpose of a cold storage building is to store tender bulbs in the winter, and to manipulate the temperature of forced bulbs for the flower shows in March.
 Because the grade falls off, vehicles can enter the building at the rear.
 It is listed in records as being built in 1910.

 The brownstone restrooms were called the House of Comfort and were built in 1935.
 This structure is an example of Colonial Revival Style architecture executed in brownstone masonry.
 An unusual combination, it was the trademark of architects Smith & Bassett.
 Hilliard Smith, (1871-1948) and Roy Bassette (1881-1965), who practiced in Hartford from 1910 to 1940.
-The brownstone building will be converted to a Visitor's Center; a capital campaign to raise the necessary funds is currently underway.
+The Conservancy has recently converted the brownstone building into the Park's first-ever Visitor Center.